 Despite its name, it is not uncommon for the ko to be fought before the end of the game and not become seki.
 In particular, the ko typically favors the player with fewer stones in it, because that player has less to lose by comparison with seki.
 See /Fighting the ko.

 A ten thousand year ko is hyperactive, which means that its evaluation depends upon the ko threat situation.

 For an example of a position that can lead to Ten Thousand Year Ko see Long L Group.

 Here is a /complex example.

-hiyayang?: (january 2011) If white is only loosely surrounded with plenty of outside liberties, white can be considered alive unconditionally, as white can initiate the ko fight to kill black with 胀牯牛 (oshitsubushi).
-So outside liberties should be taken into acocunt when you evaluate a ten thousand year ko.
+Whether a position is a ten thousand year ko can depend on outside liberties.
+In the initial example on this page, if white is only loosely surrounded with plenty of outside liberties, white can be considered alive unconditionally, as white can initiate the ko fight to kill black with 胀牯牛 (oshitsubushi).

 oshitsubushi is possible when white has 3 or more outside liberties prior to the ko fight

 Ten thousand year ko is a direct translation of the Japanese mannen-ko.
 Mannen here means "perpetual" or "prolonged" (referring, in this case, to the period until one side makes the situation into a direct ko).
 The Japanese term is recognized and used in the West.
 The less-preferred English alternative thousand year ko is also in use.
 See /Terminology for details.